Medicaid Eligibility: Using Estate Planning Techniques

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance for counsel advising elderly clients and their families on estate planning techniques, including income planning, gifting and asset transfers, to enable their clients to meet Medicaid eligibility requirements while avoiding common pitfalls.
+This CLE course will provide guidance for counsel advising elderly clients and their families on estate planning techniques, including income planning, gifting and asset transfers, to enable their clients to meet Medicaid eligibility requirements while avoiding common pitfalls.

 - Asset transfer

 - Income planning